worker-codes/worker-script/README.md

 - `name` - the worker.codes app name, can be ommitted, useful for deployment purposes
 - `version` - the worker.codes app version, can be ommitted, useful for deployment purposes
-- `env` - settings for your applications, accessible in your code via the global variable `app.env`
+- `env` - accessible in your code via the enviroment variable `process.env`
 - `files` - array of files, relative to your `.wkr.toml` to include in the deployment.
-Can be accessed via `fetch("file://path/to/file")`
+Can be accessed via `file("/path/to/file")`

 ### Secrets